 The cost of copyright confusion affects every stage of the development and delivery process.
 How much does fear or avoidance inform your decision making?
 Our struggle to find and use online media can lead us to accidentally infringe someone else’s work or miss out on using fabulous free stuff.
 And let’s face it, it’s a daunting or boring topic to learn—until now.

 In this session, you will learn about copyright essentials through an entertaining and easy-to-understand snapshot of the law.
 Learn how to find and use free media properly.
 Understand how protect your own work and apply legal concepts, such as the fair use doctrine, to everyday scenarios.
 Become confident in finding sites that offer public domain, Creative Commons, and open access-licensed works.
 Gaining an understanding of how you can and can’t legally use media in your work will help you become more productive and focused as you maximize your financial and creative resources.

-Taking the Rains: Rebooting the New Mexico Workforce - Debra Inman, Lori Webster, Paige Briggs, Charles Ashley, Matt Fetrow (MOD)
+Taking the Reigns Rebooting the New Mexico Workforce - Debra Inman, Lori Webster, Paige Briggs, Charles Ashley, Matt Fetrow (MOD)

 New Mexico is struggling to educate and develop a high-tech workforce.
 The problem isn’t new, and the causes have been studied and reviewed repeatedly.
 Perhaps it’s time to take a new approach to tackling our state’s education and workforce challenges, one that has industry taking a bigger leadership role.
 We’ll explore what that might look like and why industry is uniquely positioned to break through the status quo.

 7 Fatal Fails: Legal Mistakes That Will Kill Your Startup - Seth Gardenswartz and Candice Owens